CoScale/docs/_docs_custom_metrics/cli.md

                 Positive numbers are interpreted as unix timestamps in seconds.
                 Zero is interpreted as the current time.
                 Negative numbers are interpreted as a seconds ago from the current time.

+## A retrieval example
+`./coscale-cli data get --start=1474632472 --stop=1475062253 --aggregator=AVG --subjects=s1,s2 --metricId=1 --dimensionsSpecs=[[1,"AVG(1,2)"],[2,"5,6"]]`

+will get all relevant data for

+* metric id 1
+* subjects: Server 1 and Server 2.
+* dimensionSpecs: A JSON array or JSON arrays.
+Each containing a dimension ID and a string to define the dimensionvalues. * is interpreted as "all dimensionvalue for the related dimension".
+* Between timestamp 1456228800 and 1456315200 (Tue, 23 Feb 2016 12:00:00 PM GMT and Wed, 24 Feb 2016 12:00:00 PM GMT)

+The data will be split out per measurement.
+In case of the example, data will be returned for:

+* Server 1, the Average over dimensionvalue 1 and 2, combined with dimensionvalue 5

+* Server 1, the Average over dimensionvalue 1 and 2, combined with dimensionvalue 6

+* Server 2, the Average over dimensionvalue 1 and 2, combined with dimensionvalue 5

+* Server 2, the Average over dimensionvalue 1 and 2, combined with dimensionvalue 6